OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 But, if you need to stand up a new server, that is more than okay, the recommendations are
 - Small teams/companies or customers doing a POC with 5-10 concurrent tasks: SQL Server Express or Standard with 2 Cores / 4 GB of RAM
-- Small-Medium companies or customers doing a pilot with 5-20 concurrent deployments: SQL Server Standard or Enterprise with 2 Cores / 8 GB of RAM or Azure SQL with 50-100 DTUs
+- Small-Medium companies or customers doing a pilot with 5-20 concurrent tasks: SQL Server Standard or Enterprise with 2 Cores / 8 GB of RAM or Azure SQL with 50-100 DTUs
-- Medium to Large companies doing 20+ concurrent deployments: SQL Server Standard or Enterprise with at least 4 cores / 16 GB of RAM or Azure SQL with 200+ DTUs.
+- Medium to Large companies doing 20+ concurrent tasks: SQL Server Standard or Enterprise with at least 4 cores / 16 GB of RAM or Azure SQL with 200+ DTUs.

 If you are going to run SQL Server Standard or Enterprise, configure either a [failover cluster instance](https://docs.microsoft.com/en-us/sql/sql-server/failover-clusters/windows/always-on-failover-cluster-instances-sql-server?view=sql-server-ver15) or an [availability group](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/prereqs-restrictions-recommendations-always-on-availability?view=sql-server-ver15) to ensure database resiliency.

 :::hint
-Keep an eye on your database resources as you increase the number of concurrent deployments, runbook runs, and users.
+Keep an eye on your database resources as you increase the number of concurrent tasks and users.
 Routine SQL Server maintenance should be performed periodically to maintain performance, including rebuilding indexes, regenerating stats, and regular backups.
 :::

 To ensure high performance, the SQL Server and the servers hosting Octopus Deploy must be in the same data center or region to keep latency to a minimum.